 - a.
 Cooperative Financed Extensions The Cooperative will finance the construction cost necessary to extend its facilities to serve commercial or industrial Member-Consumers when such investment does not exceed three (3) times the annual revenue anticipated to be collected from Member-Consumers initially served by the extension. - b.
-Charges When the estimated cost of construction of such facilities exceeds the Cooperative's maximum initial investment as defined in Paragraph a, the applicant shall be required to make a deposit in the entire amount of such excess construction costs.
+Charges When the estimated cost of construction of such facilities exceeds the Cooperative's maximum initial investment as defined in Paragraph a, the applicant (Continued on Sheet No. C-16.00)